-- Registered on the relevant Specialist Division of the Medical Council Register - Registered on a Professional Competence Scheme - Practising at consultant level in Ireland - Fellow of the relevant training body (RCPI or one of our Faculties/Institutes) This is desirable but not mandatory
+- Registered on the relevant Specialist Division of the Medical Council Register - Registered on a Professional Competence Scheme - Practising at consultant level in Ireland - Fellow of the relevant training body (RCPI or one of our Faculties/Institutes).
+Please note, this is desirable but not mandatory

-Further detail on the role of an RCPI trainer can be found in Role and Responsibilities of the Trainer 2016.
+Further detail on the role of an RCPI Trainer can be found in Role and Responsibilities of the Trainer.